vs previous period

 What is Ad Spend?

 Ad Spend is the amount of money spent on specific ad variations within a specific campaign or ad set.
+This metric helps regulate ad performance.

 How to calculate Ad Spend